 Vietnamese families continued to settle in the area, but not without struggles.
 For some, language barriers were an issue.
 Children entered behind in classes and enrolled in English as Second Language (ESL) programs in school (Nguyen 2014).
 Restarting careers and finding work could be difficult, too.
 Vietnamese professionals with impressive resumes, some of whom had earned advanced degrees at American universities, had to take odd jobs in landscaping, child care, housekeeping, or hourly part-time jobs instead of full-time work in order to get by (Bich 2014).

-General assistance was available to some Vietnamese immigrants.
-Refugee assistance programs like the Mutual Assistance Association Consortium represented and assisted refugees from all countries in Northern Virginia.
+Various assistance efforts aided some of the Vietnamese immigrants.
+Refugee assistance programs like the Mutual Assistance Association Consortium represented and helped refugees from all countries in Northern Virginia.
 Arlington County government created a new multicultural program coordinator position to handle the influx of immigrants (Bich 2014).
-Buddhist temples and church groups also provided assistance (Bich 2014).
+Buddhist temples and church groups also provided support (Bich 2014).
 Kim Cook established the Vietnamese Resettlement Association in Falls Church and Khuc Minh Tho founded the Families of Vietnamese Political Prisoners Association (O’Connell 2003, Workman 1993).

-Vietnamese entrepreneurs faced many hurdles as they tried to achieve success in Clarendon.
+Vietnamese entrepreneurs faced many hurdles as they tried to succeed in Clarendon.
 Little Saigon establishments were typically family-owned and operated, but they also employed immigrants from Vietnam from outside their family and had agreements with area families to sell their homemade items, like food, in their shops (Nguyen 2014).
-Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at higher interest rates than what was commercially available.
-Some business owners experienced regulatory hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
-To raise capital, some immigrants had to sell off much of their family’s gold and jewelry (Arnett 1989).
-For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014).
-One traditional Vietnamese lending practice known as “hoi” was a common funding tool.
-Hoi pools money from business people in the community and distributes it to a member of the community in a monthly bidding process.
-The loan candidate that bids the highest interest rate for the entire pot of money gets the money (Workman 1993).
+Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at a higher interest rate than the standard commercially available.
+Some business owners experienced bureaucratic hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
+For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014); however, to raise capital, some had to sell off much of their family’s gold and jewelry (Arnett 1989).
+Others relied on traditional Vietnamese practice known as “hoi,” informal lending clubs set up by local entrepreneurs (Workman 1993).

 Gradually, the number of Vietnamese businesses in Little Saigon diminished.
 Some business owners moved on to other opportunities, some relocated, and some, like the more successful restaurants like Queen Bee and Nam Viet that appealed to mainstream customers, remained (Bich 2014, Nguyen 2014, Dinh 2014).

 The decline of Little Saigon was noticeable.
 A letter to the editor of the Washington Post lamented the small business culture that was fading from Clarendon, noting the contributions of the Vietnamese people and the diversity they brought to Arlington (Matthews 1989).
-A former customer and community activist explained that it was hard for a people to lose their community after just recently losing their country (Cook 2014).
-County planners explained that the government had discussed plans for many years to turn Clarendon into a higher-density, mixed-use corridor that would have larger development projects and bigger retail spaces (Fischer 2006).
-Planners also noted the inevitability of pressure on the small businesses from development (Fischer 2006).
+As described by a former customer and community activist, it was hard for these refugees to lose their community after just recently losing their country (Cook 2014).
+County planners noted the inevitability of pressure on the small businesses, explaining that the government had discussed plans for many years to turn Clarendon into a higher-density, mixed-use corridor (Fischer 2006).

 The Clarendon neighborhood has become a mix of retail, bars and restaurants, increasing residential, and office uses.
 Most of the new developments have larger footprints that are not as conducive to small, independently owned businesses (Hart 2006).
-As of 2014, the Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, although Four Sisters is a Vietnamese restaurant that opened in recent years.
+Today, Nam Viet restaurant is the only Vietnamese business remaining from the original Little Saigon community, although Four Sisters Grill is a Vietnamese restaurant that opened in 2014.

 The Eden Center